 - 2.6.1.
 The Organisation is the Data Controller and the Supplier is the Data Processor for any personal data managed by the Supplier on our behalf. - 2.6.2.
 The Supplier must complete initial registration and an annual notification of personal data processed with the Information Commissioner's Office - 2.6.3.
-The Supplier must take appropriate steps to safeguard the privacy of our Service Users and only process personal data held on behalf of us within the conditions of consent or necessity agreed.
+The Supplier must take appropriate steps to safeguard the privacy of our staff, parent/carers or pupils and only process personal data held on behalf of us within the conditions of consent or necessity agreed.

 - 2.6.4.
-When collecting personal data from service users directly, we must approve the relevant Privacy Notice and the Supplier must comply with the Notice's conditions.
+When collecting personal data from staff, parent/carers and pupils directly, we must approve the relevant Privacy Notice and the Supplier must comply with the Notice's conditions.
 The minimum necessary personal data must be processed, and all processing must be justified, necessary and comply with the Data Protection principles. - 2.6.5.
 The Supplier must refer all directly-received requests for access or amendments to personal data held on our behalf for approval, unless there is an agreed process in place to manage this. - 2.6.6.
-Where the supplier proposes to create a new or amend an existing system/ process affecting the processing of personal data, the proposal must be referred to us for Privacy Impact Assessment (PIA) and approval.
+Where the supplier proposes to create a new or amend an existing system/ process affecting the processing of personal data, the proposal must be referred to us for Data Protection Impact Assessment (DPIA) and approval.